streamwhite/json-translated-ai/readme.md

 ## 💼 Support & Hiring

-If this project is helpful to you, please help by sharing this tool or hiring me or using our service.
+If this project is helpful to you, please help by sharing this tool or hiring me(I need a job) or using our services.
 [Learn more about me](https://me.orangeredcurve.com/).
 I, just like you are, need to support a family.

 ## 🙏 Acknowledgments